Evan Mecham: Early life and business career

-Mecham enrolled at Arizona State College (now Arizona State University) in 1947 and majored in management and economics.
+Mecham enrolled at Arizona State College in 1947 and majored in management and economics.
 In 1950, he left school 16 credit hours short of a degree to start Mecham Pontiac and Rambler in Ajo.
 Mecham relocated to Glendale in 1954 where he acquired and operated a Pontiac dealership until he sold it in March 1988.
 As a dealer, he appeared regularly in local television commercials and adopted his trademark motto of "If you can't deal with Mecham, you just can't deal."
 The Glendale dealership served as a base for other family-owned businesses, including Mecham Racing, Hauahaupan Mining Company and several auto dealerships in other states.

 In addition to his auto dealership, Mecham owned several short-lived newspapers.
 One of his papers, the Evening American, was printed as a Phoenix daily with maximum circulation of 27,000 before becoming a weekly journal.
 As a newspaper publisher trying to break into the Phoenix and Tucson markets, Mecham testified before the U.S. Senate Antitrust and Monopoly subcommittee on July 13, 1967.
 This testimony was in response to a bill sponsored by U.S. Senator Carl Hayden that provided partial immunity from the Sherman Antitrust Act, allowing an economically healthy newspaper and one that was failing to form a joint venture combining advertising, printing, and distribution operations while maintaining separate reporting and editorial functions.
 While supporters of the bill claimed it would prevent newspaper failures, Mecham opposed the bill claiming "The major reason that this bill has been presented is because of the power of the press over the decisions of voters at the polls, and the desire of politicians to court the favor of those who control these monopolistic presses."
 He also added that "the tools of monopoly are in the common advertising and the common circulation department."